 Palo Alto Software

-Business planning tools and information from the maker of the Business Plan Pro software.
+Business-planning tools and information from the maker of the Business Plan Pro software.

 U.S. Small Business Administration

-Government-sponsored website for writing a business plan for small and mid-sized businesses.
+Government-sponsored website aiding small and midsize businesses.

 Financial Statement Section of a Business Plan for Start-Ups